kevinbpatel/planet-data-assignment/README.md

-This is an assignment from mdn web deocs on tables. https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data
+This is an assignment from mdn web decs on tables. https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data